tzler/server_side_psych/README.md

 We chose this approach for two reasons:

-1. **It's useful**: you'll be able to circumvent the need for third parties, getting around the restrictive data limitations often imposed by crowdsourcing tools (e.g. limited file size), and format the data in a way that's well suited for it's end use, in a secure, easy to access location suitable for long-term storage.
+1. **It's useful**: you'll be able toget around restrictive data limitations often imposed by crowdsourcing tools (e.g. limited file size), and format the data in a way that's well suited for it's end use--all in a secure, easy to access location suitable for long-term storage.
-2. **It's extensible**: all of the infrastructure and know-how you may need for more sophisticated client-server processes build from this simple use case, which requires an understanding of DNS routing, web security, (server-side) CRUD operations, et cetera.
+2. **It's extensible**: all of the infrastructure and know-how you may need for more sophisticated client-server processes build on this simple use case (DNS, web security, CRUD operations, etc.)

 ### Getting started :heart_eyes: